Scale Up Your Pizza Game with a Pizza Dough Weight Chart

 Sicilian-style pan pizza starts with about 1/4-inch-thick dough patted or stretched to fill the pan.
 It is then allowed to rise a bit in the pan before baking to achieve that thick crust.

 For more on crust thickness, you can check our article Wondering How Thick You Should Stretch Your Dough?
 Find Out!

 It goes without saying that the bigger the pie, the more dough you need to maintain the desired crust thickness.
-Also, the thicker the crust you want, the more dough you need.
+Also, the thicker the crust you want, the more you need dough.
 But how much more?

-In order to calculate the amount of dough that you need, there is some math involved.
+There is some math involved to calculate the amount of dough you need.
 We need to find the surface area of the desired pizza.
-To do calculate the surface area you need to use the following formula:
+To calculate the surface area, you need to use the following formula:

 Using the numbers from our recipe, we found that 885 grams of dough are good to make four 12″ pizzas (Thin Crust).
 So we take 885g / 4 = 221.25g.

 To calculate the surface area of the 12″ pizza would be 3.14 x 36 = 113.04.

 To determine the area per square inch would be 221.25 / 113.04sq in = 1.95 per sq in.